 The Expression Atlas is a free resource providing information on gene expression patterns under different biological conditions in a variety of species.
-Gene expression data is re-analysed in-house to detect genes showing interesting baseline and differential expression patterns, allowing a user to ask questions such as "what are the genes expressed in normal human liver" and "what genes are differentially expressed between water-stressed rice plants and controls with normal watering?".
+Gene expression data is re-analysed in-house to detect genes showing interesting baseline and differential expression patterns, allowing a user to ask questions such as "what are the genes expressed in normal human liver" and "what genes are differentially expressed between water-stressed rice plants and controls with normal watering?"
 The resource features proteomics data sets provided by collaborators for corroboration between gene- and protein-level expression results.
-The latest component, Single Cell Expression Atlas, systematically reanalyses and visualises single cell RNA-sequencing datasets and helps answering questions like in what cell population a gene can act as a marker gene.
+The latest component, Single Cell Expression Atlas, systematically reanalyses and visualises single cell RNA-sequencing datasets and helps answer questions such as what cell population a gene can act as a marker gene.

 MetaboLights is a database for metabolomics studies, their raw experimental data and associated metadata.
 The database is cross-species and cross-technique and it covers metabolite structures and their reference spectra as well as their biological roles and locations.
 MetaboLights is the recommended metabolomics repository for a number of leading journals and ELIXIR, the European infrastructure for life science information.